zacksheppard/zack-pizza/README.md

 # zack.pizza

 My site for pizza themed coding projects.

+Currently it is a React app that pulls pizza data from the WordPress API on zack.io. zack.io has a 'Pizza' post type that isn't shown on the site but exposed in the API.

 ## Development